Game-Tester/unity-api-wrapper/README.md

    GameTester.SetPlayerToken(playerToken);

    // Call to test if playerPin or playerToken is valid.
-   // This is recommended.
-Handle error codes and prevent starting the test.
+   // This is required.
+The auth call will return a playerToken that is used in subsequent calls.
    StartCoroutine(GameTester.Api.Auth(o =>
    {
       if (o.Code == GameTesterResponseCode.InvalidPlayerToken)